Netflix/dispatch-docker/README.md

 By default Dispatch does not come with any data.
 If you're looking for some example data, please use the postgres dump file located [here](https://github.com/Netflix/dispatch/blob/develop/data/dispatch-sample-data.dump) to load example data.

 ### Starting with a clean database
 If you decide to start with a clean database, you will need a user.
-In order to do that, make sure that you go to http://localhost:8000/register, and you create at least one user.
+To create a user, go to http://localhost:8000/register.

 ## Securing Dispatch with SSL/TLS